ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 ```
 Once the cluster creation is successful, you can proceed to the next section.

-## Create container registry with ACR
+## How do I create a container registry with ACR?

-Create a container registry in Azure Container Registry to host the docker images for your application.
-Use the following command to create the registry:
+To create a container registry in Azure Container Registry to host the docker images for your application, Use the following command:

 ```console
 az acr create --resource-group myResourceGroup --name mycontainerregistry